 “You’ve got to do the math to see if you are getting more value than two cents on the dollar, because you may be getting less,” Clark says.
 “Unless you’re getting a meaningful amount more, stick with cash.”

-Ultimately, Clark says he will continue to use the Citi Double Cash card because he knows he can still get his 2% back for all of his purchases even if it requires an extra step.
+Ultimately, Clark says he will continue to use the card_name because he knows he can still get his 2% back for all of his purchases even if it requires an extra step.

 If this additional step to claiming your 2% cash back is enough to drive you away from Citi, there are some other options on the credit card market that also promote a 2% cash back reward for everyday purchases.

 What do you think about the changes to the Citi Double Cash card?
 Share your opinion in our community!